IGF Activities at 2026 Mining Indaba

 - Register now

-This expert dialogue forms part of the IGF’s broader efforts to engage with technical experts and countries that are already revalorising tailings and waste rock through remining and reprocessing initiatives.
-Its objective is to consolidate existing knowledge, practical experience, and lessons learned to inform the development of a scoping study and initial policy recommendations for governments.
-These recommendations and action plans will outline the conditions needed to unlock the potential of waste rock and tailings re-mining and re-processing, while safeguarding the environment and mining communities.
-The work will also inform future IGF technical assistance and capacity-building activities in selected countries seeking to access critical minerals, including copper, lithium, cobalt, and rare earth elements, that may be recoverable from legacy sites through revalorisation of tailings, or reuse of waste rock, such as for construction aggregates.
+This expert dialogue formed part of the IGF’s broader efforts to engage with technical experts and countries that are already revalorising tailings and waste rock through remining and reprocessing initiatives.
+Consolidating existing knowledge, practical experience, and lessons learned to inform the development of a scoping study and initial policy recommendations for governments, this work will also inform future IGF technical assistance and capacity-building activities in selected countries seeking to access critical minerals, including copper, lithium, cobalt, and rare earth elements, that may be recoverable from legacy sites through revalorisation of tailings, or reuse of waste rock, such as for construction aggregates.

 Women’s Rights and Mining (WRM) Group Side Event | Unearthing Markets: Trade access for women in Africa’s mining sector